8go/matrix-commander-rs/README.md

           data will be printed.
 In short, currently '--json-spec' only provides outputs for '--listen' and '--tail' [default: text] [possible values: text, json, json-max, json-spec]
-      --get-room-info [<GET_ROOM_INFO>...]
-          Get the room information such as room display name, room alias, room creator, etc. for one or multiple specified rooms.
-The included room 'display name' is also referred to as 'room name' or incorrectly even as room title.
-If one or more rooms are given, the room information of these rooms will be fetched.
-If no room is specified, the room information for the pre-configured default room configured is fetched.
-As response room id, room display name, room canonical alias, room topic, room creator, and room encryption are printed.
-One line per room will be printed
       --file-name [<FILE_NAME>...]
           Specify one or multiple file names for some actions.
 This is an optional argument.
 Use this option in combination with options like '--file'. to specify one or multiple file names.
 Ignored if used by itself without an appropriate corresponding action
-      --room-create [<ROOM_CREATE>...]
+      --get-room-info [<ROOM>...]
+          Get the room information such as room display name, room alias, room creator, etc. for one or multiple specified rooms.
+The included room 'display name' is also referred to as 'room name' or incorrectly even as room title.
+If one or more rooms are given, the room information of these rooms will be fetched.
+If no room is specified, nothing will be done.
+If you want the room information for the pre-configured default room specify the shortcut '-'.
+Rooms can be given via room id (e.g. '\!SomeRoomId:matrix.example.com'), canonical (full) room alias
+          (e.g. '#SomeRoomAlias:matrix.example.com'), or short alias (e.g.
+          'SomeRoomAlias' or '#SomeRoomAlias').
+As response room id, room display name, room canonical alias, room topic, room creator, and room encryption are printed.
+One line per room will be printed.
+Since either room id or room alias are accepted as input and both room id and room alias are given as output, one can hence use this option to map from room id to room alias as well as vice versa from room alias to room id.
+Do not confuse this option with the options '--get-display-name' and '--set-display-name', which get/set the user display name, not the room display name.
+The argument '--room-resolve-alias' can also be used to go the other direction, i.e. to find the room id given a room alias --room-create [<ROOM>...]
           Create one or multiple rooms.
 One or multiple roo aliases can be specified.
 For each alias specified a room will be created.
 For each created room one line with room id, alias, name and topic will be